Disentanglement of Sources in a Multi-Stream Variational Autoencoder: Proposed Method

-Similarly, for optimization of the decoding model, we use the approximate posterior $q_{\Phi}(\vec{s}, \vec{z}; \vec{x}^{(n)})$, then the gradient of the objective in \eqref{eq:elbo} with respect to $W$ can be approximated as:
+Similarly, for optimization of the decoder weights (when applicable), the gradient of the objective in Eq.~\eqref{eq:elbo} w.r.t. decoder's parameters $W$ can be approximated as:

+Here, we observe similarity to the standard VAE gradient ascent procedure, where automatic differentiation tools are applied to an L2 distance.
+However, in our case, it is an L1 distance due to Laplace distribution assumed for the observed data Eq.~\eqref{eq:gen_model_3}.

-Finally, using the result in \eqref{eq:exp_wrt_posterior}, the update equations for the remaining model parameters are derived by setting the corresponding derivatives of the ELBO to zero (no gradients required).
-With sampling of $\vec{z}_k$, these updates are given by:
+Finally, using the result in Eq.~\eqref{eq:exp_wrt_posterior}, the update equations for the remaining model parameters are derived by setting the corresponding derivatives of the ELBO to zero (no gradients required), these updates are given by:

-Given a mixed signal, the encoder for source $k$ ideally infers the same $\vec{z}_k$ as it would without interference from other sources.
+The steps described in this section are summarized in Algorithm~\ref{alg:training_MSVAE}.
+Given a mixed signal, the encoder for source $h$ ideally infers the same $\vec{z}_h$ as it would without interference from other sources.
 In other words, the encoder must reliably extract information about its target source, regardless of how many other sources are active (see Fig.~\ref{fig:ms-vae-diagram}).
 If all encoders achieve this, signal reconstruction quality will be high, resulting in high ELBO values.
 Thus, optimizing the ELBO in Eq.~\eqref{eq:elbo} encourages the MS-VAE to encode distinct signal sources in separate streams.
 In contrast, each decoder’s task is to reconstruct its source from the latent state; if a decoder is already trained to reconstruct a source, minimal further optimization is needed, even in the presence of other sources.
 We leverage this property of MS-VAE when pretraining decoders with available labels.